T-Blitz/UsmanSensorTFT-and-TimIOT/README.md

 	Add "mqtt: !include mqtt_config.yaml" to your main 'config.yaml' in Home Assistant, fully restart your HA.
-	Your HA only needs to be rebooted ONCE after that you can just reload the yaml configs in developer settings
+	Your HA only needs to be rebooted ONCE after that you can just reload the yaml configs in developer settings.

+	Before uploading the code to your Arduino, make sure that the "Secrets.h" has your wifi information and your mqtt user + pw.